 1. Break up complex models into multi-chapter tours.

-- For anatomy, allocate one chapter for each region, system, or group of key concepts.
+For anatomy, we recommend allocating one chapter for each region, system, or group of key concepts.

-- For pathology, use tours to compare and contrast health anatomy with the disease state, or to show the progression of disease.
+For pathology, you can use tours to compare and contrast health anatomy with the disease state, or to show the progression of disease.

-3. Include an overview chapter at the beginning of your tour to introduce key structures and concepts that will be referenced throughout.
+3. Include an overview chapter at the beginning of your tour.

 Align text with corresponding visuals